rahulkumar-das/CareerWise/README.md

 A website that allows different users to connect with each other other users by registering on the website.
 It has various features that are described below.

 # Features
+- [x] Login and SignUp using Jwt Authentication
 - [x] Token based reset url to reset password
 - [x] Post text content
 - [x] Like post